Maitham16/p1/nodes_nn_withData/ReadMe.txt

-These nodes work using neural network model, send model, accuracy and received data, and get back the global neural network model.
+# These nodes use neural network model, send model, accuracies and data, and getting back the global neural network model.
+# The local model is then updated using received data.